Hatboro station: Description

 Hatboro station consists of a side platform along the tracks.
-The station has a ticket office and waiting room that is open on weekday mornings.
+The station has a waiting room that is open on weekday mornings; the ticket office closed on September 20, 2024.
 Hatboro station has a parking lot with 100 spaces, with a remote parking area across Byberry Road that contains 75 spaces.
 Both parking lots charge $1 a day.
 Parking is also provided at the Hatboro Municipal Parking Lot across Moreland Avenue, which has 93 spaces and charges $1 a day.

 Train service at Hatboro station is provided along the Warminster Line of SEPTA Regional Rail, which runs south to Center City Philadelphia and north one stop to its terminus at Warminster.
 Hatboro station is located in fare zone 3.
 Service is provided daily from early morning to late evening.
 Most Warminster Line trains continue through the Center City Commuter Connection tunnel and become Airport Line trains, providing service to the Philadelphia International Airport.
 In FY 2013, Hatboro station had a weekday average of 457 boardings and 430 alightings.